 Most injures were sustained from falling objects in supermarkets and glass from broken windows.
-The radio dj broadcasting from the tallest building in Santa Barbara reported that he was aggressively tossed about on the 6th floor, which the effects of the trembler were felt with greater force.
+The radio dj broadcasting from the tallest building in Santa Barbara reported that he was aggressively tossed about on the 6th floor, where the effects of the tremblor were felt with greater force.

 The most dangerous calamity was the derailment of a freight train caused by tracks dislodged by the earthquake.
 Several train wheels weighing a ton each rolled over the nearby highway.
 Luckily none struck any cars.
 Otherwise fatalities would have been inevitable.
 Drivers recalled that the earthquake caused them to believe they had four blown tires all at once.

 I now had experienced an earthquake, major enough to make a big impression, but mild enough not to cause any significant trauma.
 Several aftershocks were reported in the upcoming days, but I slept through them all.
 The Santa Barbara earthquake of 1978 was the strongest felt in the States that year, but as far as news worthiness it didn’t have much of a ripple effect, and nowadays is mostly forgotten.
 Except by people like me, for whom it has become their favored personal “earthquake anecdote”.